 You’ve got lots of beautiful features in your yard, colorful flowering shrubs, trees for shade, perennials, and lush green grass.
 You’ve got a lovely beautiful patio for entertaining.
 What are you missing?
 There is a component of a landscape that you can hear!
 The Answer may surprise you, “water!”.

-Koi ponds, waterfalls, and simple water features are the only natural landscaping element that provide sound!
+Koi ponds, waterfalls, and simple water features are the only natural landscaping element that provides sound!
 The water features we install for our clients in New Hampshire are “easy” to “very easy” to maintain, depending on the type of water feature.
 Ponds and Water Gardens.

 Koi ponds.
 A water garden with fish is commonly referred to as a Koi pond.
 Adding fish and plants to a pond completes the ecosystem and keeps the pond clear, provided there is a waterfall and a sufficiently sized pump to re-circulate the water.
 Koi ponds are not